-The "All Risk" Aviation Operation Plan is designed to provide guidance for coordinating aviation assets from various agencies (law enforcement, DNR, EMS, Forest Service, Army National Guard, CAP, contractors, media, etc.) responding to any emergent situation.
-These guidelines are recommended for use when two or more aircraft are functioning at an incident and are extremely important to initiate immediately upon response to any emergent incident.
-The "Plan" addresses three phases of an incident: initial response, transition, and extended response.
+The "All Risk" Aviation Operation Plan is designed to provide guidance for coordinating aviation assets from various agencies (law enforcement, DNR, EMS, Forest Service, Army National Guard, CAP, contractors, media, etc.) responding to any emergency situation.
+These guidelines are recommended for use when two or more aircraft are functioning at an incident and are extremely important to initiate immediately.
+There are three phases of an incident: initial response, transition, and extended response.